THE TONTINE STREET AIR RAID

 Who Died 23rd October 1953

 aged 90 Years

-THE TONTINE STREET AIR RAIDDuring WW1 Folkestone was not bombarded from the sea so although the guns could be heard across the sea the town did not suffer much damage except for one air raid which came without any warning and took everyone completely by surprise.
+THE TONTINE STREET AIR RAIDDuring WW1 Folkestone was not bombarded from the sea so although the guns could be heard across the sea the town did not suffer much damage except for one air raid which took everyone completely by surprise.
 The town had no Air Raid Warning system and no Anti-Aircraft guns.

 William Henry Stokes, 46 and his son Arthur Ernest, 14 died from their injuries.
 Frederick Charles Stokes, 41 was injured and died 1918 having never recovered from his injuries.
 George Gosnold was injured.

 Two of the very young children in the street that day were my aunts.
 They had gone to Gosnold′s Drapery on an errand to buy elastic and had left the shop before the raid.
 They were both injured by schrapnel, one in the legs and the other the head.
 A lady they knew told them to run home up the street and St Michael′s Street Steps to Saffrons Place.
 Unfortunately, on hearing the explosion, Gran had run the more usual route to the centre to find them and was searching for them among the bodies.

 When she returned home she found the injured children, all the ambulances and doctors were overwhelmed so she cleaned and dressed their wounds herself.
 The doctor said later her thoroughness saved their lives.
 They were like many others, the unreported injuries.

 Jane, wife of William Henry Stokes was their Great Aunt born Jane Cook 18 November 1862.
 She was the youngest daughter of Stephen Cook and Eleanor Baker m.10 December 1842.

 |This Restored Plaque stands at 51, Tontine Street, 25th May 2017

 |With thanks to Hattie Miles for this photo